THOMASELOVE/432-classes-2025/class14/README.md

 1. The Answer Sketch for Lab 5 will be posted to our Shared Drive by class time.
 2. A reminder that a reasonably complete presentation of code for linear regression (Section 3) and logistic regression (Section 4) is found in the **support1000** example which has been posted to our Shared Drive.
 3. One of the two open opportunities for bonus credit on Campuswire will close down (to new submissions that receive bonus credit) tomorrow.
-4. Dr. Love will have an announcement in class about the availability of [Quiz 1](https://thomaselove.github.io/432-2025/quiz1.html).
+4. Dr. Love will discuss Quiz 1 at the end of today's class.

 ## References from Today's Slides